-Vacations taken during school time are strongly discouraged.
+Vacations taken during school days are strongly discouraged and are not considered excused absences.
 However, if vacations are taken, parents should give the school office and homeroom teacher written notification of the child's impending absence.
 After the vacation the student should set up an appointment with the teacher to obtain all make-up work.
 Teachers are not obligated to prepare or assign any work prior to the vacation.
-Students are responsible for the mastery of material presented during their absence and are expected to check for assignments on Gradelink.
+Students are responsible for the mastery of material presented during their absence and are expected to check for assignments on Digital Academy.